loictonneau75/spellcheck/README.md

 See the [Usage](#usage) section for a simple example.
 More examples can be added here as needed.

+## Troubleshooting

+certain sentences can lead to errors, be sure to check each output carefully
+ex: "invalid choice" gives "I apologize for the error." please open an issue if you find another problematic str

 ## License

 SpellCheck is released under the MIT License.
 See the [LICENSE](LICENSE.txt) file for more details.